massixone/smartbackup/README.md

  * For security reasons the tool should be ran by a user other than 'root'
  * The destination backup folder (`SDBU_BACKUP_FOLDER_DST`) must created prior the first run and must be writible by the user

-### First execution
+### Execution

  1. Move to the folder where the package is located
- 2. Execute smartbackup.sh and examine the log to verify whether output is as expected.
+ 2. Execute `smartbackup.sh` and examine the log to verify whether output is as expected.

 The tool invocation can be put under the control of system **cron** by adding the a line similar to the one that  follows as example.